GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/instrument.rst

 total counts within a given exposure time to be similar in magnitude to the science fibres (and avoiding saturation).

+**Spectropolarimetry mode**

+.. note:: This mode is a desirable future upgrade.

+In this mode, the two object probes are placed to one side of the field of view under the spectropolarimetry module.
+A single star image is split into two images in orthogonal polarization states (e.g., Stokes I+V and Stokes I-V), with one probe detecting each polarization state.
+A standard acquisition sequence is used to position each of the probes, and then multiple exposures are taken with the polarization modulator in different states.
+For faint sources, the two probes are beam switched fo that the sky fibres see the difference in sky brightness at each output of the analyzer.
+In the high-resolution mode, 50% of the light is lost, but observations are otherwise identical.

 Description of the Data
 =======================